 The Thule Urban Glide 2 Double is a side-by-side stroller that can serve as a jogger when little ones get older.
-The Urban Glide 2 Double edged out the BOB Revolution Flex Duallie by offering a similar design with less bulk, better quality, and a lower price.
+The Urban Glide 2 Double managed to edge out the competition by offering a similar design with less bulk, better quality, and a lower price.
 This stroller has equal seating and features for two, impressive maneuverability, and run-ability in a package that folds relatively small in comparison.
 We like that you can use this stroller for everyday outings and jogging.
-The Urban Glide 2 is wider which can be challenging in narrow spaces.
+The Urban Glide Double 2 is wider which can be challenging in narrow spaces.
 Plus, it isn't suitable for two infants since it only accepts one car seat.
 However, for two older babies or children of different ages, we think the Urban Glide 2 Double offers activity versatility that many families will find indispensable.

 Thule Urban Glide 2 Double Review